 New methods for quantifying macroevolutionary patterns and processes.
 Paleobiology 26(4):707-733 (2000)

 Cope's rule and the dynamics of body mass evolution in North American mammals.
 Science 280:731-734 (1998)

-My latest greatest is shareholder quorum subsampling.
+My latest greatest inspirations are the gap filler turnover rate equations, the creeping-shadow-of-a-doubt Bayesian extinction probability equation (say that a few times fast), the rescaled Forbes index, shortest bridges, the switchoff equation, and the double geometric distribution.
+Much of which is top secret.
+But before that came shareholder quorum subsampling, which at the moment is functionally still a secret despite having been described in three different papers.
 Try running it on your ecological count data with this simple R function - if you dare.
-And for the more ambitious, there's always the option of downloading the fossil record of everything and crunching it to smithereens with the PaleoDB's built-in diversity curve generator.
+And for the more ambitious, there's always the option of downloading the fossil record of everything and crunching it to smithereens with the Fossilworks built-in diversity curve generator.

 If that's not enough, my CV gives all the gory details.

-And if you simply must know right now you can cast an e-mail into the ether using either one of these two very special addresses: <john dot alroy at mq dot edu dot au> or <alroy at nceas dot ucsb dot edu>.
+And if you simply must know right now you can cast an e-mail into the ether using this very special address: <john dot alroy at mq dot edu dot au>.

 Are Sepkoski's evolutionary faunas dynamically coherent?
 Evolutionary Ecology Research 6(1):1-32 (2004)